FAQs: Frequently Asked Questions

 Note in the screen shot above the red check mark next to the word “Quiz”: The check mark means that the student has taken the quiz for the corresponding course.
 To get credit for the course, you must pass its final exam but in order to take a course’s final exam you must first take its quiz.
 (No quiz has a passing score although we do give you your score).
 When an exam is ready, the student will see a link reading Take Final for course-name.

 The Four-Day Study Period should not be confused with a course’s “Recovery Period” — that is, the period that a licensee must wait should he fail a course’s final exam twice in succession.
-The Recovery Period for the three-hour courses is just three hours while the Recovery Period for the two 12- and 15-hour courses is two days (48 hours).
+The Recovery Period for any course is the same as its course hours; thus, the recovery period for a 10 hour course is 10 hours.
 During the recovery period you may not take the failed exam nor any other final exam until the Recovery Period expires.

 We wish you to know that both the Study Period and the Recovery Periods are imposed not by us but by DRE’s regulations.
 DRE’s purpose in imposing the study period is to ensure that the student has sufficient time to study the course materials for the entire package.
 DRE’s purpose in imposing the Recovery Period is to ensure that the student has sufficient time to re-study the course materials for the course that he failed.